 Slow cooker poached pears are a delicious sweet treat and a great way to finish off a nice dinner.
-In this recipe I use a few different spices and some red wine to poach the pears in.
+In this recipe, I use a few different spices and some red wine to poach the pears.

-This is probably one of my favourite slow cooker desserts the tender succulent pears are just a great way to finish your meal off.
-I personally love to enjoy these with some vanilla bean ice-cream or some double cream.
+This dessert is probably one of my favorite slow cooker desserts the tender, succulent pears are just a great way to finish your meal off.
+Personally, I love to enjoy these with some vanilla bean ice-cream or some double cream.

 The pears also make for a great breakfast so if you have any leftover from dessert then just keep them in the fridge covered in the poaching liquid.
 I personally love to slice them up and have them with some muesli and yogurt.

 You can easily substitute the red wine for white wine if that’s what you prefer.
-You should basically get a very similar result but white wine tends to be a bit sweeter.
-It really just comes down to what you prefer.
+You should get a very similar result, but white wine tends to be a bit sweeter.
+It just comes down to what you prefer.

-If you want to see how this recipe is done, then be sure to check out the video I prepared below.
+If you want to see how to do this recipe then be sure to check out the video I prepared below.
 It goes through all the steps to making these delicious poached pears in red wine.
-If you do love the video, then be sure to subscribe so you’re kept up to date.
+If you do love the video, then be sure to subscribe, so you’re kept up to date.